canonical/turtlebot3c-snap/README.md

 ### core
 The `core` app is a daemon that is automatically started when the robot is turned on.
+It starts the motor controller, advertises the sensors, upload the robot model to the rosparam server and publishes the robot tf tree.
-It starts the `robot_state_publisher` only since the robot is meant to be spawned by the simulation At boot, the robot is simply ready to be used.
+In case the simulation is used, it only starts the `robot_state_publisher` since the robot is meant to be spawned by the simulation.
+At boot, the robot is simply ready to be used.

 ### teleop